Projected Distribution Loss for Image Enhancement: Projected Distribution Loss

 \section{Projected Distribution Loss}

 The proposed learning loss is summarized in Algorithm~\ref{alg:the_alg}.
-Starting with an input image $\uv$, the extracted features (e.g., VGG16-convN activation map~\cite{simonyan2014very}) are represented by $\Phi(\uv) \in \mathbb{R}^{n \times m}$, where $n = h\times w$ represent the spatial dimensions, and $m$ is the number of extracted features.
-Similarly, the features associated with a target image $\vv$ are denoted by $\Phi(\vv)$.
+Starting with the predicted image $\uv$, the extracted features (e.g., VGG16-convN activation map~\cite{simonyan2014very}) are represented by $\Phi(\uv) \in \mathbb{R}^{n \times m}$, where $n = h\times w$ represent the spatial dimensions, and $m$ is the number of extracted features.
+Similarly, the features associated with the target image $\vv$ are denoted by $\Phi(\vv)$.

 \textbf{Feature projection.} We are aiming to compare the feature distributions, thus, we assume that features of image $\uv$ are presented as set of $n$ vectors $\phiv_i(\uv) \in \mathbb{R}^m$ with $i=1,\ldots,n$.
 To compute the distance between multidimensional distributions we can aggregate one-dimensional distances computed by projecting the features into different directions.
 The sliced-Wasserstein distance is computed by projecting the features into random directions on the sphere.
 Let $\wv_j \in \mathbb{R}^m$ such that $\|\wv_j\|$ = 1 with $j=1,\ldots, m'$ directions in $\mathbb{R}^m$.
 Then, the features are projected to generate $\phi'_{i,j} (\uv) = \wv_j^T \phiv_i(\uv)$.
 An alternative naive procedure is to compute the distances in the distributions taken from each individual feature value.
 This implies computing the distance between the marginal distributions.
 This makes sense if the features are independent.